lacanoid/datalink/docs/type.md

 Superusers will see all datalink columns whereas normal users will see only columns for owned tables.

-The above example does not specify any control options for a datalink column.
-This will not install any triggers on the table, resulting in a much faster performance, but potentionally allowing for invalid URLs to creep in.
-Note that `dlvalue()` constructor function does check for valid URLs.
+The above example does not specify any control options for a datalink column, defaulting to NO LINK CONTROL.
+This will only store the datalink value, but not do any further semantics.
+This is simplest and fastest.

+For more advanced functionallity you will need to set some link control options.

 Link Control Options
 --------------------